Ghost-ikon/LobbyBotMaker-Commands/README.md

 # LobbyBotMaker-Commands
-All the current commands of SarinBot
+All the current commands of LobbyBotMaker

 ### A Fortnite Lobby Bot Network